appdevdesigns/opsportal_docs/tutorial/tutorial_sprint0_05_designFixtures.md

 + 1 entry with userID:'NotThisUser' should not
 + 1 matching entry returned will have an invalid template sent for the form data (client must handle this properly)

+> NOTE: you can see the full set of fixture data [here](tutorial_sprint0_05_fullFixtureData.md).

-Also, we are expecting to have some comments, so I'll create another fixture file: `test/fixtures/approvalcomments.json`
+Also, we are expecting to have some comments, so create another fixture file: `test/fixtures/approvalcomments.json`
 ```json
 [
   {